 When people talk about cults and brainwashing techniques evolving with technology, this is what they're talking about.

 While there is no school for psychopaths, cult leaders or manipulators, they are constantly learning and using the results of current research in order to improve their abilities.
-In fact, cult leaders often attend anti-cult meetings and conferences to understand what preventative measures and treatments are being used by therapists who treat ex-cult members.
+In fact, cult leaders often attend anti-cult meetings and conferences to try and learn about the latest, preventative measures and treatments!

 Cults and sects thrive in times of crisis.
 Education about how brainwashing techniques and mind control techniques actually work is vital if we are to stop cults and psychopaths from destroying society.